48Club/bnb-48-inscription/README.md

 # Standards of bnb-48 Inscription

 ## Introduction:
 The process of inscription involves a sequence of commands affixed to transactions in hexadecimal format.
-Notably, bnb-48 serves as a standard for inscription on the BNB Smart Chain, with '48' denoting its association with the 48 Club.

 The bnb-48 inscription standard ensures a structured and identifiable format for commands attached to transactions on the BNB Smart Chain.
 The integration of these specifications aims to provide clarity and coherence in the execution of operations.